utagrp11/amazon-s3-userguide/doc_source/EventBridge.md

 # Using EventBridge<a name="EventBridge"></a>

-Amazon S3 can send events to Amazon EventBridge whenever certain events happen in your bucket\.
+AAAmazon S3 can send events to Amazon EventBridge whenever certain events happen in your bucket\.
 Unlike other destinations, you don't need to select which event types you want to deliver\.
 After EventBridge is enabled, all events below are sent to EventBridge\.
 You can use EventBridge rules to route events to additional targets\.
 The following lists the events Amazon S3 sends to EventBridge\.

 |  Event type |  Description  |